 Contact the academic program coordinator to check room availability/make a reservation (excluding the Behavioral Neuroscience Lab).

 The computer labs in Goodpaster Hall (70, 72, & 81) are a just a few of a number of instructional technology facilities on campus where learners and faculty can interact.
 You must have a Onecard to access the Goodpaster Hall computer labs.
-The psychology department regularly uses two labs (70 & 72) to teach statistics and research methods as well as lab sections for advanced social, cognitive and developmental psychology.
+The psychology department regularly uses labs to teach statistics and research methods as well as lab sections for advanced social, cognitive, counseling, and developmental psychology.
 Students can use these labs if/ when classes are not regularly scheduled to meet in the space and they can be reserved for special activities such as research studies.

 The Human Observation Suite